zpainter/iassist/content/conferences/iassist2023/conference-schedule.md

 #### Conference schedule at a glance

-Presentations are held during the Concurrent Sessions, with four presentations in each session.
+Presentations were held during the Concurrent Sessions, with four presentations in each session.
-Events in *Italics* are in-person only.
-Other events will be hybrid of in-person and online.
+Events in *Italics* were in-person only.
+Other events were hybrid of in-person and online.

 Time|Tuesday|Wednesday|Thursday|Friday|
 ---|---|---|---|---|